mia-0/rubberband/README.txt

    -DUSE_PTHREADS
    Use the pthreads library (required unless on Windows)

-   -DPROCESS_SAMPLE_TYPE=float
+   -DPROCESS_SAMPLE_TYPE=double
-   Select single precision for internal calculations.
-The default is double precision.
-Consider using for mobile architectures with slower double-precision support.
+   Select double precision for internal calculations.
+The default is single precision.

 3. Copyright notes for bundled libraries
 ========================================